 A good meeting has many async components before the meeting happens:

 Then after the meeting, there are async activities again:

-To make the best use of the async and sync aspects of a meeting, use a meeting management tool like Hugo that lets you set a shared agenda, take collaborative notes, and track your meeting action items.
+To make the best use of the async and sync aspects of a meeting, use a meeting management tool like Fellow that lets you set a shared agenda, take collaborative notes, and track your meeting action items.

 Slack encourages messages to be short and real-time, but it encompasses a variety of messages, including many that go unread or unresponded to for quite some time.
 Because of this, it sits in an interesting hybrid space.
 Unlike a face-to-face conversation, chat can be sync or async, depending on whether someone is active in the app or not.